 #3 You can take advantage of bonuses and promotions

-Arbitrage betting takes advantage of the differences in odds between different bookmakers in order to guaranteed profit.
+Arbitrage betting takes advantage of the differences in calculated payouts between different bookmakers in order to guaranteed profit.
 Bookmaker websites often have bonuses or promotions available that, in essence, change the odds of making a bet in one venue vs. another.
 This can create arbitrage opportunities that you can take advantage of between online bookmaker sites.

 There are various websites that list arbitrage opportunities, or you can do your own research using odd comparison websites.
 Once you’ve found an arbitrage opportunity, all you need to do is place your bets with both bookmakers and then sit back and wait for the event to take place.